-Loyola has affiliations with four Jesuit-operated institutions: Fordham University, Marquette University, La Universidad Alberto Hurtado in Santiago, Chile, and Casa de la Solidaridad, a program offered through Santa Clara University in San Salvador, El Salvador.
-Approximately 10-15 Loyola students normally attend the Santiago, Chile program.
-On the other hand, the Casa de la Solidaridad program enrolls a number of students from various Jesuit universities.
+Loyola has affiliations with five Jesuit-operated institutions: Fordham University, Marquette University, La Universidad Alberto Hurtado in Santiago, Chile, Casa de la Solidaridad, a program offered through Santa Clara University and Casa Bayanihan, a program offered through the University of San Francisco.
 Students have the opportunity to receive Loyola credits and grades while attending affiliate programs.

 - Cape Town, South Africa (Marquette University Service Learning Program)